 There are many different types of card sizes (Standard, Thin, Square, European, and Folded), fonts, and color schemes available to ensure your business cards reflect you and your business.

 When I receive a business card, I create an opinion about the company as soon as the card touches my hand.
 Is it thin and flimsy?
 Is it thick cardstock?
 Was it printed?
 Was it embossed?
 Is it a traditional business card size?
 To me, having a quality business card equates to having a successful business. – Chris Ake, Grand Apps

 The Appointment Card

 One of the most traditional uses for business cards is an appointment reminder.
-You’ve seen them all over town from a physicians office to a styling salon.
-You can easily use them for your own company whether it’s your store, an architect or construction company.
+You’ve seen them all over town from a physician’s office to a styling salon.
+You can easily use them for your own company whether it’s your store, an architect, or a construction company.

 You are already establishing meetings with your customers, partners or business associates anyway.
 Business cards are a way to remind clients and customers of upcoming meetings while making sure they have your contact information.
 You can hand them out when you make a sale or leave a display with other businesses to help increase sales and brand awareness.

 One of the best ways to get repeat customers is by placing a business card in every bag.
 The shopper will look at the card later, and many will put them on their refrigerators as a reminder of your business, product or service.
 You can include your contact information, upcoming sales and exciting facts and news about your business.